The Tyzack Dam

 It seems that Herbert Tyzack was an early pioneer in Uintah County in Eastern Utah before 1900.
+(He is mentioned in a book by Frank Hamilton Cushing who found him trying his hand at mining for Turquoise.)
 The Central Utah Project takes water that would flow into the Colorado River and re-routes it back into Central Utah where all the people live.
-The Tyzack Aqueduct is part of the Red Creek (?)
-Dam project.
+The Tyzack Aqueduct is part of the Red Fleet Dam project.

 Arlene Schmuland of the Utah Archives kindly found the following: -